langchain-ai/langgraph/README.md

 ### Visualizing the graph

 Agents you create with LangGraph can be complex.
 In order to make it easier to understand what is happening under the hood, we've added methods to print out and visualize the graph.
-This can create both ascii art as well as pngs.
+This can create both ascii art and pngs.
 For a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/visualization.ipynb)

 ### "Time Travel"